chvonrohr/k8s-cicd/15-docker-project/slides.md

 Note:
 * From no on we'll keep the Dockerfiles in the build/ci/package folders
 * mono repo structure best practice recomendation from golang

+What does it do:
+1. use node image
+2. copy dependency info
+3. install dependencies
+4. copy code
+5. build app
+6. use nginx image
+7. copy build to nginx

 ----